Higher Education Studies in the VCE

 - study scores for at least two other Unit 3 and 4 sequences.

-Industry Pathways in the VCE and VCAL provide a form of recognition for students who choose to complete a senior secondary program of study in a specific vocational area.
-They are two-year programs and you can be awarded your VCE or VCAL with an Industry Pathway appellation.
+Industry Pathways in the VCE and Victorian Certificate of Applied Learning (VCAL) provide a form of recognition for students who choose to complete a senior secondary program of study in a specific vocational area.
+They are two-year programs and you can be awarded your VCE or VCAL with an Industry Pathway.

 - Building and Construction